The Thomas Pages homepage

 For this reason

-the Throne of God is surrounded by a rainbow, in the Revelation given to John on Patmos in the Bible's climactic conclusion; and the four 'Living Beings' around the Throne represent in their faces the four life-forms guaranteed preservation under the covenant of Noah.
+the Throne of God is surrounded by a rainbow, in the Revelation given to John on Patmos in the Bible's climactic conclusion; and the four 'Living Beings' around the Throne represent in their faces the four life-forms guaranteed preservation under God's everlasting Covenant with Noah.

 Revelation 4;